-As the days slowly get longer but the north winds and cold weather sticks around, the fishing does not stop here on the island.
-That's right cold water fish only get hotter as the winter months go on.
+As the the north winds and cold weather sticks around, the fishing does not stop here on the island.
+Cold water fishing only gets hotter as the winter months go on.

-On the freshwater side of the house.
-Fishing from the shore line, kayak, or small boat, you can find yourself chasing down some of the islands sought after trout.
-Most lakes on the island were stocked late last fall or early winter months.
+On the freshwater side of the island.
+If you're fishing from the shore line, kayak, or small boat, you can find yourself chasing down some of the islands sought after Brown and Rainbow trout.
+Most lakes on the island were stocked this past fall or early winter.

 Artificial baits such as Berkley's power baits, trout nuggets and doe balls in pink yellow or any bright colors, help attract these fish.
 Small gold or sliver kastmasters or phoebe trout spoons work too.
-If live bait is more your way of wishing, get your hands on some nightcrawlers or wax worms and and small size 6 or smaller hook and these fish will go crazy for that too.
-Tackle tip: Light Tackle such as a 5 or 6 foot light action fast tip rod, paired up with a 2000 up to a 3500 size reel is a good match for winter freshwater fishing.
+If live bait is more your way of wishing, get your hands on some nightcrawlers or line shiners and and small size 6 or smaller hook and these fish will go crazy for that too.
+Tackle tip: Light Tackle rod and reel combo such as a 5 or 6 foot light action fast tip rod, paired up with a 2000 up to a 3500 size reel is a good match for winter freshwater fishing.

 Follow us on twitter: Follow @jjsportsfishing